open-lambda/open-lambda/README.md

 OpenLambda relies heavily on operations that require root privilege.
 To simplify this, we suggest that you run all commands as the root user.
-OpenLambda is only actively tested on Ubuntu 20.04 LTS (AWS AMI `ami-0fb653ca2d3203ac1`, in particular).
+OpenLambda is only actively tested on Ubuntu 22.04 LTS.

 ### Build and Test
 Make sure you have all basic dependencies installed: